aufatirdh/aufatirdh/README.md

 ## 👨‍💻 About Me

-- 🎓 Data Science Student at UNESA
+- 🎓 Data Science Student at Universitas Negeri Surabaya
 - 🤖 Interested in Machine Learning, AI, and Predictive Analytics
 - 📊 Building projects in forecasting, classification, and explainable AI
 - 🌱 Currently learning MLOps